 Portland, Maine might be the most dog friendly city I have ever been to.
 I was told that the general rule is that your dog is allowed everywhere except restaurants (due to food safety requirements).
 Even with that rule, many restaurants will allow dogs on their outdoor patios.

 There are water bowls along the sidewalks and shops even have treat jars to welcome your pooch.
 Portland is a small walk-able city on the waterfront and it is just a great place to wander with your pup.
 These are the places you shouldn’t miss when visiting Portland with your dog.

-It made sense for Planet Dog to set up their headquarters in this dog-friendly area.
-This place is awesome.
+This was formerly the building for Planet Dog before they were bought by Denver Company Outward Hound.
+I am so glad that it is still a mecca for dogs, because the space is awesome.
 It is a bright airy store run by a furry manager named Otis who takes his job very seriously.
 This little pug with an attitude sat behind the register and greeted me with a bark.

-Planet Dog only sells the highest quality food and treats so you can trust what you buy there.
+Bayside Bark only sells the highest quality food and treats so you can trust what you buy there.
 They won’t sell anything that shouldn’t be in your dog’s body.
 There is also a full service grooming salon and puppy playgroups.
-If you have a dog who loves to chew, check out their best-selling orbee ball.

 This is the oldest and most photographed lighthouse in Maine.
 It is so old that George Washington was the president when it was built!
 You can walk along the trails above the cliffs or frolic in the fields at the park.